Can You Get Business Credit Cards with Only an EIN?

 A prepaid business credit card offers low risk for card issuers, so most credit card companies don’t require a check on your personal credit history when you apply.

 A prepaid business credit card basically acts like a debit card.
 You make up-front payments on your card, which you can then spend until your money is gone.
-The difference between a prepaid business credit card and a debit card, though, is a prepaid business credit card can help build your business credit history faster.
+The difference between a prepaid business credit card and a debit card, though, is that a prepaid business credit card can help build your business credit history faster.

 One note, though: most prepaid cards don’t offer points and rewards programs.
 So don’t expect the airline miles or hotel stays you’d get with other business cards.

 What's different about EIN-only credit cards?

 First, here's a little refresher on run-of-the-mill business credit cards.